 POWER▼MAKT – a one-night-only queer performance club.
 Entrance to the club will be a piece of intersectional feminist literature (i.e. book, zine, etc.) for the IMA READ library, which will be housed in Tromsø.

 Ingela Johansson’s artistic practice often responds to site-specific issues, using an interdisciplinary approach and combines various aesthetic strategies to create an engaging body of work.
 She questions the artist’s role as a catalyst and facilitator.
 Her aim is to expose and challenge the political, ethical, or social systems and the history writing about them, all of which control our everyday lives.
 Several of her works address the institution and the museum as a place for the public, as public space, and as an organization.
 Her work often starts with archive research and continues into presentations in a variety of media including video, photo, text and installation.
 As part of her practice, she has regularly collaborated with other artists and experts and has organized discussions.

-The aim of the project was not intended to only commemorate the past, but also to promote a deeper understanding of the complexities of current politics, as the Mediterranean situation of boat refugees demonstrates.
-Not long ago did the border of the EU lay in the Baltic Sea region, and the project dealt with questions of democracy, human rights, and what constitutes a “European identity” for young people.
+The aim of the project was not intended to only commemorate the past, but also to promote a deeper understanding of the current refugee situation.
+Not long ago was the Baltic Sea divided by the EU border, and the project also aimed at creating more co-operation within the Baltic Sea Region.

 View the trailer from the film that documented the project:

 You start.
 Erratic

 comets commenting verbatim.